yazarbrahim/TryHackMe---Red-Team-Writeups/LazyAdmin.md

 ![e563632945da7d27ba4ca195f81c7d0f.png](resources/e563632945da7d27ba4ca195f81c7d0f.png)

 In this directory, we encounter a login screen.
-Let's quickly take a look at the /inc directory to gather more information about this screen.
+Let's quickly review the /inc directory to gather more information about this screen.

 content/inc